murtazahassan/Object-Following-Robot/readme.md

 [![Watch Video](https://github.com/murtazahassan/Object-Following-Robot/blob/master/ObjectFollowingRobotThumbnail.png)](https://youtu.be/w_krOCBk1DE)

-In this video we will learn the basics of robotics by building a simple robot using off the shelf parts.
+We will learn the basics of robotics by building a simple robot using off the shelf parts.
 Our aim will be to cover the fundamentals of Microcontrollers such as Arduino ,  basic  motor control and we will scratch the surface of computer vision all in one video .
 #ObjectFollowing
 #Arduino
 #ComputerVision